 - Eat oily fish at least once per week.

-- Avoid added salt at the table and cooking and salty foods.
-Check the sodium content of foods and choose the lowest sodium products.
+- Check the sodium content of foods and choose the lowest sodium products.

 Where to get help